horaciog1/CS479-Reverse-Engineering/Assignment 8/README.md

 - Does this appear to be for persistence, or something else?
   > I noticed that on the startup apps, there were added a couple of executables that werent there before executing the malware. (this is mentioned at the end of the doc in Additional notes)
   > I assumed the malware did this for persistance whis refers to the ability of the malicious software to maintain its presence on an infected system over time, even after system reboots or attempts to remove it.
 Essentially, it's the malware's ability to "persist" or remain active on the compromised system to ensure continued control or access for the attacker.
 These mechanisms typically involve making changes to the system's configuration, startup routines, or other areas to ensure that the malware is executed automatically each time the system boots up or specific conditions are met.

 - What clues (Indicators of Compromise) could someone look for in their filesystem to detect this NjRAT infection?
+  > Some clues or indicators of compromise in the filesystem that someone could look for to detect an NjRAT infection include:
+  > - Newly Created Files: Look for any new files or directories created on the system, especially in commonly targeted locations such as the root directory of the Local C disk, as mentioned in the analysis.
+  > - Unusual File Names: Identify files with suspicious or random names, particularly if they have executable file extensions (e.g., .exe, .dll) or are located in system-critical directories.
+  > - Changes to Startup Apps: Check for alterations to the list of startup applications or services, as malware often adds itself to startup routines to ensure persistence across system reboots.
+A good place to start looking is the startup apps tab in task manager
+  > - File System Changes: Look for changes to the file system, such as the creation of new files or directories associated with NjRAT, especially in common locations used by malware for persistence, such as %APPDATA% or %TEMP%.
+  > - Anomalous Behavior: Watch for any other anomalous behavior on the infected machine, such as unexpected system crashes, slowdowns, or unusual user activity, which could indicate the presence of malware.
+  > - Process Activity: Monitor process activity on the infected machine for any processes associated with NjRAT.
+This could include unusual or unauthorized processes running in the background, especially those with obfuscated or random names.

 ## FakeNet
 FakeNet is an open-source tool primarily used for dynamic malware analysis and network traffic analysis.
 It is designed to simulate a network environment, allowing researchers and analysts to observe how malware interacts with the network without exposing real systems to potential harm.